 - Pass requires renewal every three months

 - Photo renewed as needed

 - There is no daily fee for a Youth Pass holder

 Youth who are not dependents of Rec Center members may enter the facility as a guest of a Rec Center member during Youth Hours.

 - A guest pass for $5 must be purchased for the youth.

-- Youth must have a liability release signed by their parent/legal guardian on file at Member Service prior to using the facility.
+- Youth must have a liability release (PDF) signed by their parent/legal guardian on file at Member Service prior to using the facility.